 As the Laboratory Director for the Oklahoma Archeological Survey I oversee the processing of collections for analysis and curation, student internship opportunities, and public outreach initiatives.

-My current research focuses on understanding interactions between humans, animals, and the landscape in the North American Plains from the late precontact period to the present day through the integration of zooarchaeology, ethnohistory, computer modeling, and Indigenous knowledge.
+My current research focuses on understanding interactions between humans, animals, and the landscape in the North American Plains from the late precontact period to the present day through the integration of zooarchaeology, oral history, geospatial analysis, computer modeling, and theory and methods from Indigenous and Collaborative archaeologies.
 I'm especially interested in the responses of Native American communities to various forms of colonialism and the long-term consequences of these processes.
-My most recent work has involved collaborative projects centered on bison hunting and processing activities, the impact of the horse on the Native peoples in the US and Canada, and the survivance of cultural practices during the Reservation Period.
+My most recent work has involved collaborative projects centered on bison hunting and processing activities, the impact of the horse on the Native peoples in the US and Canada, and the survivance of cultural practices during the Reservation, Resettlement, and Allotment Periods.
 I have conducted field, laboratory, and ethnographic research on projects in Oklahoma, Montana, Alberta, South Dakota, North Dakota, Nebraska, Portugal, Italy, and the UK.

-Plains archaeology; Contact period; zooarchaeology; cultural landscapes; geographic information systems (GIS); Indigenous archaeology; applied anthropology; collaborative research; laboratory methods; 3D modeling and photogrammetry
+Plains archaeology; Contact period; zooarchaeology; cultural landscapes; geographic information systems (GIS); GNSS and sUAS (drone) survey and mapping; remote sensing; Indigenous archaeology; applied anthropology; collaborative research; laboratory methods; 3D modeling and photogrammetry